cybertooth-io/ember-data-autocomplete-js/tests/dummy/app/docs/demos/page-size/template.md

 ## What's Going On?

 When the `store`'s `query` (or `loadRecords` when Storefront is enabled), the `page[size]` query parameter is appended to your request.
-Your JSONAPI endpoint will use this to reduce the size of the payload returned.
+Your JSON:API endpoint will use this to reduce the size of the payload returned.

 To apply the page size, add the following to your component invocation: